officialbigcam/SevereWeatherPrep/README.md

 This app uses the following features as required by the project requirements document:

--A loop that allows the user to enter commands and eventually exit the program -A to-do list feature where the user can add, remove, and display their equipment -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado
+-A loop that allows the user to enter commands and eventually exit the program -A list feature where the user can add, remove, and display their equipment -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado -Three objects that inherit two properties from their parent class.
+See "Procedures"

 I created three different classes and their respective methods to ensure the program runs properly.